 Before we dive into the exciting part, here are some tips and tricks you should know.
 This will help you better clean stubborn stains and dirt on the grout lines.

 An electric toothbrush is an optional tool for cleaning the grout.
-This tool will prevent you from having to use too much elbow grease with an old toothbrush or scrub brush.
+This tool will prevent using too much elbow grease with an old toothbrush or scrub brush.
 It will serve as your mini tile grout cleaning machine.

 If you want to mix baking soda with vinegar, use white vinegar instead of straight vinegar.
-Straight vinegar is a popular cleaning ingredient but is too acidic to use for cleaning grout.
+Straight vinegar is a popular cleaning ingredient but is too acidic for cleaning grout.

 Before cleaning the grout, you can pour boiling water into the affected area.
 The heat will help remove the grime.

-- Leave Baking Soda Mixture on the Grout
+• Leave the Baking Soda Mixture on the Grout

 How to Clean Grout with Baking Soda